switnet-ltd/quick-jibri-installer/README.md

+# Migration of git repository.
+## Important!
+02-Oct-2023
+We are migrating all our projects to a selfhosted libre / opensource git forge at [forge.swinet.net](https://forge.switnet.net).<br />
+This repo will not receive any updates as it will soon become an archive project, we are sorry for any inconvenience.<br />
+You will be free to pull as usual from the new source.

+Best regards<br />
+-- SwITNet Team

 # Quick Jibri Installer
 Bash installer for Jitsi Meet standalone along with Jibri on supported **Ubuntu LTS** based systems using **nginx** as default webserver.